Aunt May: Marvel Cinematic Universe

 May Parker appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Marisa Tomei.
 This version is much younger than previous depictions and is Italian American.
-She first appears in Captain America: Civil War (2016) before making subsequent appearances in Spider-Man: Homecoming (2017), Avengers: Endgame (2019), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).
-Additionally, an alternate universe variant of May appears in Your Friendly Neighborhood Spider-Man, voiced by Kari Wahlgren.
+She first appears in Captain America: Civil War (2016) before making subsequent appearances in Spider-Man: Homecoming (2017), Avengers: Endgame (2019), Spider-Man: Far From Home (2019), Spider-Man: No Way Home (2021), and Spider-Man: Brand New Day (2026).